taubsity/clef-caption-evaluation/README.md

 # Setup

 You need docker to run the evaluations with GPU support for caption prediction evaluation.
+Please refer to the last section of this README to see submission format instructions.

 ## Caption Prediction Evaluation